 After too many long shoots in distant locations away from his fledgling family, change was inevitable.
 Like before, instead of following the conventional, Craig chose the less ordinary path.
-With his longtime friend Paul Nahhas, he produced the revolutionary HG one coffee grinder and founded a company which would share the same name.
+With his longtime friend Paul Nahhas, he produced the revolutionary HG one coffee grinder and found a company which would share the same name.
 In 2014 the opportunity arose to partner with friend Douglas Weber and found Lyn Weber Workshops, to build on the solid reputation of the HG one and to produce the unexpected.

 Matthew Rohrbach- Board Member